Renault Mégane: Facelift

-Megane E-Tech Electric
+Fifth generation (Megane E-Tech, 2022)

-The Megane E-Tech Electric is a battery electric car using the Megane nameplate that was launched in February 2022.
+The Megane E-Tech is a battery electric car using the Megane nameplate that was launched in February 2022.
 It is built on a dedicated electric vehicle platform called the CMF-EV.

 Nameplate usage

 Mégane Scénic

 In 1996, a compact MPV called the Mégane Scénic was introduced.
 It was renamed to Scénic during a facelift in 1999.